-The shield building was the only above-grade nuclear safety-related structure on-site designed by Bechtel during original construction that did not have a white cement Thoroseal finish for sealing of exterior concrete surfaces [Reference 10.1.35].
+The shield building was the only above-grade nuclear safety-related structure on-site designed by Bechtel during original construction that did not have white cement Thoroseal finish applied for sealing of exterior concrete surfaces prior to the blizzard of 1978 [Reference 10.1.35].
 A waterproofing membrane was installed below-grade on the shield building exterior.
-The shield building dome lacks factors found in the architectural flute shoulders like the discontinuity stress concentration factor and high density reinforcing steel necessary for crack initiation and propagation.
+The shield building dome was coated in 1976.
+The shield building dome lacks susceptibility to the causal factors for concrete cracking found in the architectural flute shoulders involving waterproof coating on the exterior surface, the discontinuity stress concentration factor, intermediate radial reinforcing steel, and high density reinforcing steel.
 Therefore, only the remainder of the accessible, above-grade, exterior wall of the shield building should be examined similar to those areas previously examined.